mcpt000/gitcheatsheet/Gitcheatsheet.md

 **git checkout** Disard changes in working directory.
 This operation is unrecoverable.

-###Working with Remotes
+### Working with Remotes

 **git remote** To see which remote servers you have configured.

-**git fetch pb** You can use the string pb on the command line if you want to fetch all the information that everyone have but that you don’t yet have in your repository.
+**git fetch pb** You can use the string pb on the command line if you want to fetch all the information that everyone have but that you donâ€™t yet have in your repository.

 **git remote show <remote>** If you want to see more information about a particular remote.

-**git remote rename** To change a remote’s shortname.
+**git remote rename** To change a remoteâ€™s shortname.

-**git push** The command doesn’t transfer tags to remote servers.
+**git push** The command doesnâ€™t transfer tags to remote servers.

-###Tagging
+### Tagging

 **git tag** This command lists the tags in alphabetical order; the order in which they are displayed has no real importance.